Friday, 6 November 2015

 The inevitable comparison

 On the surface, there are very minor differences.
-The Sinclair ZX Spectrum logo is embossed a bit taller and the angle for the elevated back is a bit different.
+The Sinclair ZX Spectrum logo is embossed a bit taller and the angle for the elevated back is different.
 I have to appreciate they did not add any "recreated" or other new logos on the device.
 Maybe, just maybe, the metal panel bends ever so slightly due to the way it has been connected.

 Having said that, it really looks like a Speccy.
 To me the surface matting, paint glossiness, key graphics - all are ok.
 It would be unfair to nitpick on the differences.

 But how does it feel?
 It's not as heavy as the original, but the perfectionist might correct this by inserting some weights inside.
 (The case is held together by screws).
 The keyboard feels quite as it should, maybe the touch is just a tiny bit lighter.
 Am I imagining the keys have more tendency to bend at an angle when you press them?
-Acoustically, the key presses sound a bit sharper and have more "echo" to them.
+Acoustically, the key presses sound sharper and have more "echo" to them.

 The keyboard is pretty much as atrocious as the original, which is a compliment here.
 It remains to be seen how much I can get used to it.
 I tried to type some of this blog post with the Recreated, but gave up after a paragraph.